Open Data Hub logo

 Additional resources

-You can use the Jupyter administration interface to control notebook servers in your Open Data Hub environment.
+You can use the administration interface to control basic workbenches in your Open Data Hub environment.

 Prerequisite